 It’s very easy to take one’s words at face value on the Internet.
 I’m sure that you’ve read numerous stories online, each of them with details less believable than others.
 Even though websites like the Onion and the Daily Currant are platforms for great satire – at least for those who are aware of this fact – the casual social media user might actually believe that they’re being told, not unlike a story pulled from USA Today or one’s local news station.

-Wouldn’t it be great, then, if fewer users were fooled by stories written with fiction mind?
+Wouldn’t it be great, then, if fewer users were fooled by stories written with fiction minds?

 Satire and Facebook’s Effort to Clear the Air